Implement Queue/Stack with Linked List

 console.log(stack.pop()); // 2

-The above code essentially treats the tail of the doubly linked list as the top of the stack.
-The time complexity for adding or removing elements at the end of the doubly linked list is O(1), which meets the requirements.
+The code above uses the tail of the doubly linked list as the top of the stack.
+Adding or removing elements at the tail (stack top) has time complexity O(1), which meets the requirement.

-Of course, you could also use the head of the doubly linked list as the top of the stack, as the time complexity for adding or removing elements at the head is also O(1).
-The implementation would be just as valid.
-You only need to make a few changes: addLast -> addFirst
+Of course, you can also use the head of the doubly linked list as the top of the stack.
+Since adding or removing elements at the head is also O(1), this method works too.
+You only need to make a few changes, such as changing addLast to addFirst, removeLast to removeFirst, and getLast to getFirst.

 Implementing a Queue with a Linked List

-Similarly, implementing a queue with a linked list is just as straightforward.
-You can directly use the API of the doubly linked list:
+Similarly, you can use a linked list to implement a queue — just use the API of the doubly linked list:

 import java.util.LinkedList;